 Regarding PPE and Test Kits, the Company's Board of Directors has recently determined to limit the Company's role to acting as an intermediary between buyers and sellers with commission based compensation.
+We are endeavoring to sell our existing inventory of PPE products primarily through use of our internal and external sales personnel.

-The sale of PPE and rapid test kits for COVID-19 represents a new business for the Company and is subject to the myriad risks associated with any new venture.
-The Company has for example encountered great difficulty in attempting to secure reliable sources of supply for both COVID-19 Rapid Test Kits and PPE including, 3M N95 masks, which are the preferred medical grade mask of US healthcare companies.
-Further, the Company has encountered shipping delays with regard to masks and other PPE, and significant quality related issues regarding N95 masks.
-In addition, regarding the Company's sourcing of COVID-19 Rapid Test Kits, the Company has encountered significant shipping delays, as well as reduced quantities.
-In addition, the Company currently has no contracted supply of Rapid Test Kits.
-Consequently, there is no assurance as to whether the Company will be able to source a reliable supply of COVID-19 test kits.
-For the three and nine months ended September 30, 2020, the Company has completed only minimal sales of COVID-19 rapid test kits and PPE.
-As of September 30, 2020, the Company had approximately 45,000 testing kits, approximately 40,000 sampling kits, and approximately 87,000 gowns in inventory.
-In addition, changes in FDA processes governing the sale of COVID-19 serology tests could have the effect of rendering the COVID-19 serology tests to be sold by the Company not saleable in the United States, which could have a material adverse effect on the Company.
-There can be no assurance that the Company will be able to generate any significant revenue from the sale of PPE products or rapid test kits.
-As of the date of this report, the Company has not generated any material revenue from the sale of PPE or rapid test kits.
+The sale of PPE and rapid test kits for COVID-19 represented a new business for the Company and is subject to the myriad risks associated with any new venture.
+The Company encountered great difficulty in attempting to secure reliable sources of supply for both COVID-19 Rapid Test Kits and PPE.
+The Company currently has no contracted supply of Rapid Test Kits or PPE.
+Since the inception of this business, the Company completed only minimal sales of COVID-19 rapid test kits and PPE.
+In addition, changes in market conditions and FDA processes governing the sale of COVID-19 serology tests could have the effect of rendering the COVID-19 serology tests held by the Company not saleable in the United States, which could have a material adverse effect on the Company's financial condition and results of operations.
+There can be no assurance that the Company will be able to generate any significant revenue from the sale of PPE products or rapid test kits, and as of the date of this report, the Company has not generated any material revenue from the sale of PPE or rapid test kits.